Simultaneous bosonic and fermionic T-dualization of the type II superstring theory -- Buscher approach and double space representation: Double space representation of the full T-dualization

 Finally

-Comparing T-dual background fields obtained in the analytical approach (\ref{eq:bpjedn1})-(\ref{eq:bpjedn2}) with the expressions above obtained in the double space approach, we see the full accordance.
+Comparing T-dual background fields obtained in the analytical approach (\ref{eq:bpjedn1})-(\ref{eq:bpjedn2}) with the expressions above obtained in the double space approach, the full accordance is obvious.
 The same expressions would be obtained analyzing $\mathcal H_{-MN}$.